-- The New York State Handicapped Parking Permit is a privilege that can be revoked if abused.
+- The New York State Accessible Parking Permit is a privilege that can be revoked if abused.

-- You must have a valid handicapped parking permit displayed to park in a Handicapped Parking Space
+- You must have a valid accessible parking permit displayed to park in a Accessible Parking Space

 - It is against the law to park in an access aisle (zebra striping) even if you have a parking permit.

-- It is against the law to alter a New York State Handicapped Parking Permit
+- It is against the law to alter a New York State Accessible Parking Permit.

-- It is the responsibility of the permit holder to replace faded or lost permits and cannot park in handicapped spaces in the interim.
+- It is the responsibility of the permit holder to replace faded or lost permits and cannot park in accessible spaces in the interim.

 - If you received a ticket for incorrect use of the permit, merely presenting the permit to the court is not grounds for dismissal of the ticket.